 It is estimated that nearly 2,500 people are engaged exclusively in the photograph trade in Sweden. [p.
 126]

 In Sweden a large number of women have devoted themselves to photography and with great success.
 About 45 per cent of photographers are women. [p.
 798]

 No source is provided for those figures.

 The carte-de-visite at the top of this page was in the same box of miscellaneous family photographs as a portrait in an earlier post: Couple with their grandson in Gnesen, Prussia (Gniezno, Poland).
-The box came from Ohio, and I can’t say for sure if all the photos originally belonged to one family, but it seems likely they did.
+The box came from Ohio, and I don’t know if all the photos originally belonged to one family, but it’s certainly possible they did.
 The CDV above and just below was made by Mimmi Gustafsson in Stockholm.
 Unusually, the year 1914 has been stamped in the lower right corner of the image, just above the name Margit:

 The austere but elegant cabinet card below was made by Mathilda Janson in Åmål.
 I bought it from a dealer in western Wisconsin, not far from Saint Paul, Minnesota.